 Author

-Allow me to introduce myself: My name is Mr. Greg, a 13-year.
-I am a veteran teacher who has grappled with anxiety throughout my career.
+Allow me to introduce myself: My name is Mr. Greg, a 13-year teacher.
+I am an experienced teacher who has grappled with anxiety throughout my career.
 At one point, my anxiety was so debilitating that I contemplated leaving the profession entirely.
 However, determined to overcome this obstacle, I pushed through these challenging times to beat my anxiety and keep it at “bay”.
-Through a lot of great books and experiences, I found my way back to the classroom, prepared with strategies to help my anxiety.
+Through a lot of influential books and experiences, I found my way back to the classroom, prepared with strategies to help my anxiety.

-I understand the struggles you may be facing – the sleepless nights, the dread, the reluctance to face each –I've been there.
-But I want to assure you: You will not only survive, but you will can thrive by challenging your anxiety.
+I understand the struggles you may face–the sleepless nights, the dread, the reluctance to face each day–I’ve been there.
+But I want to assure you: you will not only survive, but you will thrive by challenging your anxiety.
 Trust me, if I can overcome my anxiety and find fulfillment in teaching, so can you.
-It's a process.
+It’s a process.

-Whether you're a new teacher navigating the ups and downs of your first years in the field or a veteran educator seeking support and guidance, this blog is for you.
-I'll be updating it weekly with content and resources to help you navigate this transitional period in your career.
-And to my fellow teachers, this is no exercise in my ego but just perspective on teaching.
-Everything here should be tested and challenged.
+Whether you’re a new teacher navigating the difficulties of your first years in the field, or a veteran educator seeking support and guidance, this blog is for you.
+I’ll be updating it weekly with content and resources to help you navigate this transitional period in your career.
+And to my fellow teachers, this is no exercise in my ego but just my personal perspective on teaching.
+You should test and challenge everything here.

 Warm regards,